The Minc Law Guide to New Jersey Defamation Law

 In this comprehensive guide to New Jersey defamation law, we’re going to walk you through all four required elements New Jersey defamation plaintiffs must prove in order to succeed in their defamation action.

-Additionally, if you’re wondering how New Jersey’s definition of defamation compares to other U.S. states, head on over to our U.S. defamation and libel laws mega-page to check out our interactive United States defamation map.
+Additionally, if you’re wondering how New Jersey’s definition of defamation compares to other U.S. states, head on over to our “Complete Guide to U.S. Online Defamation Law?”

 Online Defamation Law Tip: Completely removing false and defamatory online posts and content sometimes isn’t always the best decision.
 Instead, suppressing it may be an effective and cheaper alternative to hiring a defamation attorney.
 In order to suppress negative and false Internet search results, you can: (1) start a blog and update it frequently, (2) make all your social media profiles public and start commenting on high-profile and trafficked pages, (3) interlink between various public online profiles, and (4) respond to malicious or defamatory comments directly.

 Are you a resident of New Jersey and have been the victim of malicious and false attacks online?
-Reach out to the defamation removal lawyers of Minc Law today.
+Reach out to the internet defamation attorneys of Minc Law today.
 At Minc Law, we’re here to fight for your reputation.
 It’s time to control your story and Internet presence.